Logo Anja Jepsen Photography

 • Cuddling while sitting: Unlike newborns, a 6-month-old baby can actively participate in cuddling.
 Photograph your baby sitting on mom or dad’s lap and turning to look at them.
 The conscious interaction and loving eye contact create emotionally touching family photos.

-• Playing together: Sit on the floor opposite your seated baby and play together with a ball or building blocks.
+• Play together: Sit on the floor opposite your seated baby and play together with a ball or building blocks.
 The interaction between parents and baby, the outstretched hands and the joy of playing together result in lively, authentic shots.

 • Sibling dynamics: If older siblings are present, have them sit or kneel next to the sitting baby.
 The differences in size and the interaction between the siblings are wonderful to capture.
 The older ones often want to show the baby something or play with it.